Saturday, March 3, 2012

 1948: Snowy White (real name Terence Charles White), guitarist for Thin Lizzy, Pink Floyd and Roger Walters, was born in Barnstaple, Devon, England.

-1950: Re Styles, vocalist of the Tubes ("She's a Beauty")
+1950: Re Styles (real name Shirley MacLeod), vocalist of the Tubes ("She's A Beauty")

-1954: Chris Hughes, drummer of Adam and the Ants and now a producer (Tears for Fears, among others; he also co-wrote "Everybody Wants to Rule the World"), was born in London.
+1954: Chris Hughes, drummer of Adam and the Ants and now a producer (Tears for Fears, among others; he also co-wrote "Everybody Wants To Rule the World"), was born in London.

 1977: Ronan Keating, singer-songwriter of Boyzone, was born in Swords, Dublin, Ireland.